dbaber/TicTacToe/design/API.md

 When creating a new game we must provide a player1 object with a required name.
 Player1 also gets to decide who will go first and whether or not that player wishes to use an 'X' or 'O' to make their moves.
-We do this by supplying the `player_name`, a `player_mark` of 'X' or 'O' in the payload along with a `goes_first` value of 'player1' or 'player2' at the top-level.
+We do this by supplying the `player_name`, a `player_mark` of 'X' or 'O' in the payload along with a `goes_first` value of 'X' or 'O' at the top-level.
 The game also starts in the `waiting` status and no moves can be executed until another player joins the game with the proper game authorization code.
-Once the game is joined then the game status changes to `running`.
+Once the game is joined then the game status changes to `running` status.

 **Example Request** - Player wants to be X and go first